Ankle Fusion Injury Claims

-The Minnesota Personal Injury Lawyers of TSR Injury Law believe that you should not have to suffer the consequences of an accident that was not your fault.
+The Bloomington personal injury lawyers of TSR Injury Law believe that you should not have to suffer the consequences of an accident that was not your fault.
 We have helped thousands of people recover millions in compensation, including a recent settlement of $1.7 million for an accident that included a badly broken ankle.

 Why Ankle Fusion May Be Needed